Employee Handbook Ultimate Guide (+ Free Template)

 Outsourced HR Services

-If you don’t have an in-house HR team, HR firms and attorneys can create a customized employee handbook.
-By hiring a third party that specializes in human resources and employee communications, you can protect yourself from problems that can result from a vague, incomplete, or misleading employee handbook.
+HR firms and attorneys can create a customized employee handbook if you don’t have an in-house HR team.
+By hiring a third party specializing in human resources and employee communications, you can protect yourself from problems resulting from a vague, incomplete, or misleading employee handbook.
 Depending on your needs and location, you could pay up to $5,000 for this service.

 Legal Review